flass/pantagruel/README.md

 Two version of the pipeline are distributed:

-- a script version, which source code is adatable and can be deployed on high-performance computing (HPC) "cluster" Linux systems;
+- a script version, which source code is adaptable and can be deployed on high-performance computing (HPC) "cluster" Linux systems;

 - a pre-compiled Docker image that can be deployed on pretty much any platform, including swarms of virtual machines (VMs).
-The latter version was implemented using the [Bistro]() framework.
+The latter version was implemented using P. Veber's [Bistro](https://github.com/pveber/bistro) framework.

 [repas]: https://github.com/flass/pantagruel/blob/master/Pantagruels_childhood.jpg